Forming a Partnership

 - Each partner is responsible for all the debts and obligations of the business

 A partnership must obtain business licenses when necessary.
 Not all businesses are regulated or require a license to operate in Minnesota.
-To find out if the business you’re considering requires a license, certification or permit, visit the License Minnesota website.
+To find out if the business you’re considering requires a license, certification or permit, visit Minnesota Elicensing.

 Partnerships must also obtain federal and state tax identification numbers; an unemployment insurance employer account number; and may need to register the business name as an assumed name, unless the first and last name of each partner is included in the name of the partnership.

 Although the partnership itself is not a taxable entity, it must file an annual federal and state “information” return with the Internal Revenue Service and the Minnesota Department of Revenue.